-The second example is a website with only one authorized system that is operated by a separate company doing resale of inventory.
-Their advertising system has not been independently certified, so no the optional fourth field is omitted.
+This example is a website with only one authorized system that is operated by a separate company doing resale of inventory.
+Their advertising system is not registered with a Certification Authority, so the optional fourth field is omitted.

 redssp.com, 57013, RESELLER